Are CPAP Machines Loud?

 24/01/2023

-My CPAP Machine Is Making Noise
+Why is CPAP Machine Making Noise

 Remember, CPAP machines will produce some background noise while in use.
 You should notice a gentle fan-like sound as air constantly circulates through your machine.
 The standard CPAP is rated at 30 dB, which is roughly as loud as a whisper.
 Every CPAP machine comes with a decibel (dB) rating that's specified by the manufacturer.
 While 10 dB may not seem that high, it's important to note that with every increase in dB level, the noise doubles in intensity, making a CPAP machine's published dB rating essential.